Ashwagandha and Thyroid | Eliminate Autoimmunity

 Most Ashwagandha supplements that are found in stores have general guidelines for consumption.
 However, for best results, you may need more or less depending on your individual needs and thyroid hormone levels.
 Prior to beginning a regimen of Ashwagandha for thyroid health, it is best to have your individual hormone levels tested and evaluated.

-If you have questions about using Ashwagandha or other herbs for hypothyroidism and you would like to learn more about supporting your autoimmunity through natural techniques, set up a consultation today!
+If you have questions about using Ashwagandha or other herbs for hypothyroidism and you would like to learn more about supporting your autoimmunity through natural techniques, consider watching Dr. Gorski Natural Thyroid Solutions video for free!